shuai-xu/flink/docs/dev/table/common.md

 ### Mapping of Data Types to Table Schema

-Flink's DataStream and DataSet APIs support very diverse types.
+Flink's DataStream APIs support very diverse types.
 Composite types such as Tuples (built-in Scala and Flink Java tuples), POJOs, Scala case classes, and Flink's Row type allow for nested data structures with multiple fields that can be accessed in table expressions.
 Other types are treated as atomic types.
 In the following, we describe how the Table API converts these types into an internal row representation and show examples of converting a `DataStream` into a `Table`.

 The mapping of a data type to a table schema can happen in two ways: **based on the field positions** or **based on the field names**.